 If you’re in the U.S., you can read the Fair Labor Standards Act.
-Know what you can do, or what options you have if you ever find yourself in this situation.
-So if you ever wondered whether you are working those additional hours and what employment rights you have, read everything we are going to write on overtime and the rules that apply.
+Know what you can do or what options you have if you ever find yourself in this situation.
+So, if you ever wondered whether you are working those additional hours and what employment rights you have, read below to learn more about overtime and the rules that apply.

-1. Can an Employer Make You Work Overtime without Notice?
+1. Can an Employer Make You Work Overtime Without Notice?

 1.1.
 Understanding Employee Rights and Overtime Regulations